 Larger companies may choose to outsource their graphics work, but if you’re a small business, you may be taking on marketing visuals yourself.
 This can be daunting, especially if you don’t have a background in graphic design.

 Fortunately, there are many graphic design programs that are both functional and user-friendly.
 One of Lightning Media Partners’ favorite programs for DIY marketing visuals is Canva, an online tool loaded with features to help you create engaging visuals with ease.
-Here are six Canva tips to help you work smarter, not harder, to create high-quality visuals for your business.
+Here’s why DIY visual marketing is crucial for your business, with six Canva tips to help you work smarter, not harder, to create high-quality visuals.

 Related article: 6 Effective Graphic Design Tools for Non-Designers